iiitl/Media_Player/README.md

 # MediaPlayer App

 MediaPlayer is a Kotlin app that provides an activity to play songs.

-## Getting Started
+# MORE ABOUT APP

-Follow these instructions to clone the repository and run the app in Android Studio.
+this is a simple medida player to control the video and  audio YOU HAVE TO FOLLOW THESE STEPS MENTIONED BELOW

 ### Prerequisites

-- Android Studio installed on your computer.
+Android Studio installed on your computer.
-- A device or emulator with Android API level 21 or higher.
+A device or emulator with Android API level 21 or higher.

 ### Cloning the Repository